South Africa national cricket team: Team colours

 South Africa's kits are manufactured by Macron, who replaced the previous manufacturer Lotto in 2025.

 When playing Test cricket, South Africa's cricket whites feature the king protea badge (the emblem of the South African Sports Commission) with the South African flag above it on the left breast of the shirt.
 South African fielders may wear a green cap or a white sun hat with the king protea badge in the middle.
 Helmets are also coloured green.
 Before 1996, the cap insignia was the United Cricket Board of South Africa old badge, which was a circle with a ball superimposed over a wicket in the centre and the inscription which reads "UNITED CRICKET BOARD OF SOUTH AFRICA" around the circle's border.
 Before 1991, the cap insignia was a springbok head under the inscription "S.A.C.B" in yellow letters (which changed to "S.A." with the years of the tour, for instance, "S.A.
 1982–83").

 In limited overs cricket, South Africa's ODI and Twenty20 shirts feature the king protea badge with the national flag on the left breast of the shirt.

-In ODIs, the kit comprises a green shirt with yellow accents and dark green stylised protea leaves and green trousers, whilst the Twenty20 kit comprises a green shirt with a yellow gradient and the Oxigen logo in the front and green trousers.
+In ODIs, the kit comprises a green shirt with yellow accents and dark green stylised protea leaves and green trousers, whilst the Twenty20 kit comprises a green shirt with a yellow gradient and the Oxygen logo in the front and green trousers.
 In both uniforms, the fielding hat is a green baseball cap with white piping and a yellow line on the visor border or a green sunhat, which are both green with the king protea badge.

 In ICC limited-overs tournaments, a modified kit design is used with the sponsor's logos moving to the sleeve and 'South Africa' printed across the front.

 Since 2016, South Africa played some matches with an all-pink version of its uniform, to raise breast cancer awareness.

 Previous suppliers were ISC (1992–1996), Asics (1999), Admiral (2000–2003), Hummel (2004–2007), Adidas (2011–2015), New Balance (2016–2021) and Castore (2021–2023).

 Until 2016, the sponsor was Castle Lager.
 During the 2003–04 tour of Pakistan, the Castle Lager logo was replaced by "Charles".